 Webnode features a community forum and FAQs pages on its website to help users find answers to common questions without having to contact the customer support team.
 The knowledgebase has plenty of helpful articles as well, which helps beginners with valuable insights on how to use the site builder.

 On the downside, there’s currently no phone and live chat support.
-If you have to get in touch with a customer support agent, Webnode offers email support but you need to create an account for this service.
+If you have to get in touch with a customer support agent, Webnode offers email support — or you can use their contact form, but you need to create an account for this service.

-» No live chat or phone support provided as of compiling this Webnode review, but users can get in touch with support team via email.
+- No live chat or phone support provided as of compiling this Webnode review, but users can get in touch with the support team via email.

 Now that we’ve covered the ins-and-outs, pros-and-cons of Webnode, how does it compare to some of its peers?